vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 ````

+> The log will contain all characters being received from the socket, and since `socat` is transmitting a newline character when you type `Test 1` it will show up.
+It is more proeminently seeable in the next step when you do have a response

+Now you can run the `sil-kit-demo-byte-stream-echo-device` process:
+`./bin/sil-kit-demo-bytestream-echo-device --log Debug`
-Now if you also run the `sil-kit-demo-byte-stream-echo-device` process, which is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`, and type `Test 2` into `socat`'s standard input, you will see the following result:
+It is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`.
+Type `Test 2` into `socat`'s standard input, then you will see the following result:

 ````
-root@WSLUbuntu:~# socat TCP4-LISTEN:81 stdio
-Test 1
 Test 2
 Test 2
 ````